Bug #67

 sinedon.cfg contains just a simple module name rather than absolute name.
 Noderegistry in Leginon had relative modules, but that has been fixed.

-Updated by Amber Herold almost 14 years ago
+Updated by Amber Herold over 14 years ago

-Updated by Jim Pulokas almost 13 years ago
+Updated by Jim Pulokas over 13 years ago

 Anchi was getting an exception which I traced to the leginondata module getting imported twice.
 This can happen if you do

-Updated by Anchi Cheng over 10 years ago
+Updated by Anchi Cheng about 11 years ago